gainskills/Kex-Zh-Blog/content/post/2019-02-20-post-file-by-curl-to-flask-via-api.md

 URL: "/2019/02/20/post-file-by-curl-to-flask-via-api/"
 ---
 [Curl](https://curl.haxx.se/docs/manpage.html) is widely used in command lines or scripts to transfer data.<br>
-Different ways to use curl to post a file to a web server with samples (from both client side and server: [Python-Flask](http://flask.pocoo.org/) side) will be discussed because it took me a while on server side to receiving the data from client.<br>
+Different ways to use curl to post a file to a web server with samples (from both client-side and server: [Python-Flask](http://flask.pocoo.org/) side) will be discussed because it took me a while on the server-side to receiving the data from client.<br>
-I would like to adding samples of [Python-requests](http://docs.python-requests.org/en/master/), [Postman](https://www.getpostman.com/) later.
+I would like to add samples of [Python-requests](http://docs.python-requests.org/en/master/), [Postman](https://www.getpostman.com/) later.

 - ##### Started with